Marshall Lee Gore: Murders

 On January 30, 1988, 19-year-old Susan Marie Roark, a Tennessee college student, disappeared.
 She was last seen alive with Gore leaving a trailer park in Bradley County, Tennessee.
 Roark phoned her grandmother and told her she was spending the night with a girlfriend in Cleveland.
 She said she would be home the following morning in time for church.
 The following day, Gore murdered her, inflicting trauma to her neck and chest.
 He then stole her car, a 1986 black Ford Mustang, and dumped her body off a forest road in Columbia County, Florida.

 On February 14, he attacked a Miami waitress, raping and stabbing her.
 The waitress survived the attack, and Gore abandoned the stolen Mustang in Miami, where it was found the same day.

 On March 11, 30-year-old Robyn Gayle Novick, a General Motors credit services representative from Lauderhill, who was working a brief stint moonlighting as a dancer, was seen leaving the parking lot of a tavern in her yellow Corvette.
-She was spotted leaving with a man, who was later identified as Gore.
+She was spotted leaving with a man who was later identified as Gore.
 Gore murdered Novick by stabbing her in the chest and tying a belt around her neck.
 He stole her car and dumped her body in a trash heap near Homestead.
 According to a medical examiner, the cause of death was mechanical asphyxia and stab wounds.
-The time of death was estimated between 9 p.m. and 1 a.m. from the late hours of March 11 to the early hours of March 12.
-In the early hours of March 12, Gore was spotted driving Novick's car.
-He abandoned the car hours later in Coral Gables, where police found it.
+The time of death was estimated between 9 p.m., March 11 and 1 a.m., March 22.
+Gore was spotted driving Novick's car, which police found abandoned hours later in Coral Gables.

-On March 14, Gore attacked a third woman.
-He abducted 32-year-old Tina Coralis, a nude dancer from Broward.
-He beat Coralis with a rock, raped her, choked her, stabbed her, then slit her throat with a knife.
-He left her for dead by the side of a road near to where he had dumped Novick's body.
-Gore then stole her car and drove off, abducting her 2-year-old son Jimmy, who was still sitting in the back of the vehicle.
+On March 14, Gore abducted and attacked a third woman, 32-year-old Tina Corolis, who was an exotic dancer from Broward.
+He beat Corolis with a rock, raped, choked, and stabbed her.
+He then slit her throat with a knife and left her for dead by the side of a road near where he had dumped Novick's body.
+Gore then stole her car and drove off, taking her 2-year-old son Jimmy, who was still sitting in the back of the vehicle.